 Have you heard of A1, A2, B1, B2, C1..?
 How good are you at writing English?
 How wide is your vocabulary range?
 The Common European Framework of Reference for Languages is a European system used to describe language ability on a scale from Beginners up to those who have…

-Citas College, Citas College, in partnership with PaytoStudy and the Private Colleges Network, provide Learner Protection in line with QQI standards to offer students peace of mind in terms of fee security and guaranteed course sustainability.
-Citas College, which was established in 1996, has a proven track record of delivering quality education in Ireland for…
+Citas College, Citas College, in partnership with ION Insurance Group and PaytoStudy, provide Learner Protection in line with QQI standards to offer students peace of mind in terms of fee security and guaranteed course sustainability.
+Citas College, which was established in 1996, has a proven track record of delivering quality education in Ireland…

 It is compulsory for all students studying English on an International student visa to sit an externally assessed end-of-course examination at the end of their 25 weeks of English language classes.
 One of the recognised examinations is the Test of Interactive English (TIE).
 This is an ACELS examination which is…